Historical trauma: Healing collective trauma

 Despite the challenges of healing from collective trauma, many theorists emphasize its importance as a factor for social change.
 In the Stanford Social Innovation Review, authors Ijeoma Njaka & Duncan Peacock examine trauma in the context of social change, arguing that trauma inhibits and limits our sustained attention to the complex crises we currently face.
 They write:

 Writer and founder of the Academy of Inner Science Thomas Hübl suggests that one of the most important connections for healing collective and intergenerational trauma is between science and spirit, which he argues brings together the "double helix of ancient wisdom and contemporary understanding."
 Humans experience well-being when we have agency, dignity, and health, and are connected to ourselves, each other, and our world in sustainable and life-giving ways.
 Trauma is the disconnection from these things.
 Those working on social change, therefore, need to identify the connections and disconnections in the issues they care about.
 They also need support when they experience disconnection in their own lives.

+In the multi-author volume "New Perspectives on Healing Collective Trauma" editor Scherto Gill offers in the concluding chapter the conclusion that collective trauma is rooted in longstanding structural injustices—such as racism, colonial legacies, and economic inequality—that damage communities across generations.
+In her view what she calls a politics of dignity is required for healing so that the inherent worth of all people is placed at the center of social and political design.
+This approach emphasizes rebuilding relationships, strengthening community participation, and creating institutions that support mutual respect and well-being.
+By acknowledging past harms and prioritizing human dignity, societies can begin repairing the deeper wounds that fuel ongoing trauma.
+In this view, healing is not only psychological but also structural and communal.